 - The certificate of completion must be within the past 12 months.
 Yearly retraining is required.

-- The State will accept on-line training which is not specified in the code but I have seen the “Beta test” so I’m confident we’ll see it soon, this will also deviate from Boston and I’ve yet to see anything official as to whether or not Boston will accept on-line training as well.
+- The State will accept on-line training which is not specified in the code but here is a link to the site where it is available, this will also deviate from Boston and I’ve yet to see anything official as to whether or not Boston will accept on-line training as well.

 Below is the language from the State Code and City Regulation.